rose-collectionservices/digital-archives/Tier 1/Imaging/Internal_Drives.md

 ### Before you begin:

 * This workflow uses tools stored in BitCurator.
 If necessary, restart the Digital Archives Lab workstation and boot to the BitCurator hard drive.
 You can find instructions on how to do this [here](https://github.com/rose-collectionservices/digital-archives/blob/master/Tier%201/Switching_BitCurator_Windows.md).
+Right click to open in a new tab.
 * Ensure that the Digital Archives Lab workstation is not connected to the Internet by unplugging the ethernet cable.

 ### Create folders: